Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 Spoken or written exams

-To pass the course by continuous evaluation system (SEC), students must exceed the minimum required in each partial exam.
-Moreover, the final grade achieved by the partials and the participation in the teaching-learning process must be 5 points out of 10.
+To pass the course through continuous assessment, it is necessary to meet the minimum requirements for each partial exam, and the final grade obtained from the partial exams and participation in the teaching-learning process must be at least 5 points out of 10.

-- The 1st partial will be from topics 1 to 5 of the official agenda (up to 30% of the final grade) demanding a minimum of 1,2 points for both to pass the exam by this SEC and for that the note is saved for the final exam.
+the 1st partial exam covering topics 1 to 5 (up to 3 points out of 10 for the final grade) with a minimum requirement of 1.2 points out of 3 to pass and have the grade saved for the final exam.

-- The second partial exam will be of the topics 6 to 10 (up to 50% of the final grade) demanding a minimum of 2 points for both to pass the exam by this SEC and for that the note is saved for the final exam (according to UPCT evaluation regulations).
+The second partial exam will cover topics 6 to 10 (up to 5 points out of 10 for the final grade) and requires a minimum of 2 points out of 5 to pass and have the grade saved for the final exam.

 Competences: all of them